Nolan550/first-repo/README.md

 4. Compilation & Execution of Java program

 ## Introduction to Java.
-Java programming language is a high-level  Object-oriented programming language(OOP) that was developed by James Gosling along with Mike Sheridan and Patrick Naughton, at **Sun Microsystems** in the early 1990's.
+Java programming language is a high-level  Object-oriented programming language(OOP) that was developed by James Gosling along with Mike Sheridan and Patrick Naughton at **Sun Microsystems** in the early 1990s.

 The java latest version is **Java SE 23**(as of Sept 2024)